OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 * If you feel particularly inspired by this, you can endorse the [Science Code Manifesto](http://sciencecodemanifesto.org/), which is based on the five principles of code, copyright, citation, credit, and curation.

-* To gain more hands on experience with OSS, the [Software Carpentry](https://software-carpentry.org/) community hold regular workshops to improve lab-based computing skills.
+* To gain more hands on experience with OSS, the [Software Carpentry](https://software-carpentry.org/) community holds regular workshops to improve lab-based computing skills.

 * To launch and develop your own project, the [Open Source Guides](https://opensource.guide/) program offers a range of practical guides and skills to help launch and advance your OSS projects.

 * For a detailed look at OSS-based research workflows, the [Open Science, Open Data, Open Source](https://pfern.github.io/OSODOS/gitbook/) handguide by Pedro L. Fernandes and Rutger A. Vos is one of the top resources online.

 * More formalised journal venues also exist for software-based articles, including [The Journal of Open Research Software](https://openresearchsoftware.metajnl.com/) and [The Journal of Open Source Software](https://joss.theoj.org/).
+A list of such venues is also [available](https://www.software.ac.uk/which-journals-should-i-publish-my-software).

 ### Further reading <a name="Reading"></a>